andersonopt/website/content/solutions/prospect.md

     Identify ideal parcels for renewable development and automate complex GIS analysis to find high-quality sites in just minutes.
   thumbnail: macbook.png
 software:
-  title: 'How can AO Prospect impact your business? '
+  title: 'How can AO Prospect improve your business? '
   benefits:
   - benefit: Fill pipelines for increased revenue
     icon: speedometer.svg